 In addition to saving, you can use the 'Copy' feature to create a duplicate of the existing Recipe Item record in a new tab.
 Copied Recipe Items will prepend '[COPY]' to the Purchased Item Name as shown above.

-1) Name - Enter the Name for the Recipe Item as it will appear throughout R365.
-Recipe Item Names should be unique, but it is not required
+1) Name - The name for the Recipe Item as it will appear throughout R365.
+Recipe Item names must be unique

 2) Type - This value is read-only and cannot be modified.
 It identifies the Item as a Recipe Item

 3) Measure Type - This will identify the manner in which this item is measured throughout the system (Vendor Items, Item Locations, Recipe, and Inventory Transactions).
 Once set, Units of Measure can then be assigned.
 Ensure that the Measure Type is entered correctly because once the Item record is saved, the Measure Type will be locked and unchangeable.
 However, copying this item record will enable the Measure Type to be editable.
 These types include:

 4) Reporting U of M* - This is used on reports to provide a consistent U of M f comparison.
 It represents the most common way the Item is received